FedericoCeratto/bottle-cork/docs/index.rst

     or
     $ easy_install bottle-cork

+Use virtualenv on package-based Linux distributions! `Learn why <http://workaround.org/easy-install-debian>`_

-A fully working example is provided with the Cork `sources <https://github.com/FedericoCeratto/bottle-cork/tree/master/examples>`_
+A fully working example is provided with the Cork `sources <https://github.com/FedericoCeratto/bottle-cork/downloads>`_

 **Example web application**::